libvips/libvips/doc/libvips-conversion.md

-Title: Convert images in some way
+Title: Operators by section -- Convert images in some way

 <!-- libvips/conversion -->

-# Convert images in some way

 These operations convert an image in some way.
 They can be split into two main groups.